srmklive/laravel-paypal/README.md

 ```

 The response from this will include an order ID which you will need to retail, and a links collection
-so you can direct the user to Paypal to complete the order with their payment details
+so you can redirect the user to Paypal to complete the order with their payment details

 When the user returns to the notifcation url you can capture the order payment with
 ```php